 Perhaps it’s just me, but I’ve been known to stumble upon an episode of “How It’s Made” or “Dirty Jobs” and completely get lost in it (just ask my wife).
 There’s just something about seeing the technologies, innovations and expertise that many internal employees take for granted.
 Luckily for me, I love being the outside, third-party walking in with a fresh set of eyes and a mind for content.

 Do me a favor…

 After you read this, take a walk around your office/facility.
 Step outside of your day-to-day trench.
-Think about the people and processes that are taking place.
+Think about the processes that are happening and the unique individuals that are bringing your products to life.
 Ask yourself the questions listed above.